[It wasn't planned to be Studebaker week, but then that's the CC way...and now this CC Classic is revised and has lots more photos]

-Desperate times call for desperate measures; and sometimes the result is nothing short of spectacular.
-The Studebaker Gran Turismo coupe manages to be quite stunning, despite its obvious shortcomings from having been cobbled together on a shoestring in six months.
+Desperate times call for desperate measures, and sometimes the result is nothing short of spectacular.
+The Studebaker Gran Turismo manages to be quite stunning, despite having been cobbled together on a shoestring in six months.
 But then a substantial part its appeal is precisely because it is very much compromised and imperfect.
-It’s certainly a car that The Big Three would never have built; more like something from Bristol.
-That’s the morbid joy of Studebaker’s final decades, cars that only a dying maker could and would have built.
+It’s certainly a car that The Big Three would never have built–think Riviera–it’s more like something from Bristol.
+Therein lie the morbid joys of Studebaker’s final decades–cars that only a dying maker could–and would–have built.

-In 1961, Studebaker was in a very desperate time indeed, having never really recovered from the 1953 fiasco.
-The daring “Loewy” Starlight coupe (above) was originally intended to be a show car only.
-But Loewy convinced Studebaker to put it in production, despite sitting on a substantially longer wheelbase than the sedans, which demanded a massive investment that the independent car maker could ill afford.
+1961 was a very desperate time for Studebaker, having never really recovered from the 1953 fiasco.
+The brief profitable spurt from the Lark was quickly petering out.
+The daring 1953 “Loewy” Starlight coupe (above) was originally intended to be a show car only.
+But Loewy convinced Studebaker to put it in production, despite requiring a totally different body than the sedans, which demanded a massive investment that the independent car maker could ill afford.
 Undoubtedly the most remarkable piece of styling to come from America in the fifties, it was a deeply influential and seminal piece.
 And the biggest nail in their coffin.

 Not surprisingly, the ’53 Coupe overwhelmed Studebaker with assembly challenges and delays, and finally hit the market just as Ford and GM launched a massive market-share war by overproducing and heavily discounting.
 Rather than buying share from each other, it had the effect of severely damaging the remaining independents.
 The poor build quality of the ’53 Studebakers only added to its woes.